polterguy/phosphorusfive/core/p5.webapp/system42/components/bootstrap/widgets/datetimepicker/README.md

 * [_min-date] - Minimum valid date for selecting new dates.
 * [_max-date] - Maximum valid date for selecting new dates.
 * [_show-today-button] - If true, will show the "select today date button".
-* [_onchange] - Lambda callback invoked when the DateTimePicker is hidden.
+* [.onchange] - Lambda callback invoked when the DateTimePicker is hidden.

 In addition, the widget features the following Active Events;